fredr11/Customer_Retention_and_Campaign_Analysis_SQL/README.md

 - Remote users and high-income earners were underrepresented in the dataset, limiting how confidently patterns can be generalized for those subgroups.
 - App usage data lacked a session-frequency field, which constrained the App RFM Frequency dimension to average session length rather than session count.
 - Churn logic here is rules-based; testing whether a supervised ML model materially improves on it — with privacy and fairness safeguards built in from the start — is the natural next step (see Recommendation 3).

+## Disclaimer

+This project was completed as part of postgraduate Business Analytics coursework and uses a healthcare scenario with adapted customer data.